tusche/bloc_test_async/README.md

 [bloc_test](https://pub.dev/packages/bloc_test) provides a `wait` parameter to delay the execution of the `expect` block to test async operations.

-When the async operation takes longer than the `wait` duration, the test fails as not all states defined in `expected` have been emitted.
+When the async operation takes longer than the `wait` duration, the test fails as not all states defined in `expected` have been emitted on time.

 Thus the `wait` parameter has to be set to a static, estimated duration.
-If the underlying async operation takes longer than this duration the test will fail.
+This is problematic as any changes affecting the actual duration might need an adjustment of the `wait` duration.

 # The solution